Skip to content

 Liability

-Student Apartments may be liable for damages occurring to property of residents as a direct result of Student Apartments' negligent acts only.
+Sunnyside Apartments may be liable for damages occurring to property of residents as a direct result of Sunnyside Apartments' negligent acts only.

 uparrow